By Tammy Sons

 How to Grow Healthy Roses

-- There are many varieties of rose plants.
-Before you are able to tend to them, it is important to have chosen the right variety for your garden and climatic conditions.
+There are many varieties of rose plants.
+Before you can tend to them, it is important to have chosen the right variety for your garden and climatic conditions.
 Hybrid tea rose, climber plants, floribunda, shrub roses, miniature roses, and rugosa are a few of the most popular varieties of roses that you can choose from.
-Rose plants thrive on sunlight and most of them require at least 5 to 6 hours of sunlight daily.
+Rose plants thrive on sunlight, and most of them require at least 5 to 6 hours of sunlight daily.
 If you live in a colder region, look for a variety of roses that require less sun.

-- Prune your rose bushes.
-Trimming or pruning is very important for the growth and health of roses.
+Prune your rose bushes.
+Trimming or pruning is significant for the growth and health of roses.
 Focus on discarding the 3D’s – dead, diseased, and damaged parts, from your rose bushes.
 Removing all the withered flowers, rotting portions, and unproductive canes will mean that the nutrition your roses receive will be spent on making a healthy plant healthier.

-- Adding leaf much or shredded hardwood mulch around your rose bushes will keep them healthy and thriving.
+Adding leaf mulch or shredded hardwood mulch around your rose bushes will keep them healthy and thriving.

 The presence of a loving gardener cannot be discounted either.
 Love your plants and watch them bloom!